 Scams: Can range from fake e-shops to frauds and fake offers.
 During COVID-19, typical scams have included fake e-shops selling medical equipment that the customer never received or that were of substandard quality.

-Business Email Compromise (BEC) Attacks: A bogus demand sent by a bad actor asking for the urgent transfer of funds, without the ability to validate the request in person.
+Business Email Compromise (BEC) attacks: a bogus demand sent by a bad actor asking for the urgent transfer of funds, without the ability to validate the request in person.

-Man-in-the-Middle (MITM) Attacks: An attack where the hacker intercepts the communication between two parties without being noticed.
+Man-in-the-middle attacks (MITM): An attack where the hacker intercepts the communication between two parties without being noticed.
 Cybercriminals can monitor and control conversations as well as file exchanges.

-Malware Attacks: Any attack that aims to harm, spy on or steal from devices by installing trojans, backdoors, spyware, coinminers and other malware.
+Malware attacks: Any attack that aims to harm, spy on or steal from devices by installing trojans, backdoors, spyware, coinminers and other malware.
 Particularly harmful is ransomware, which encrypts user data and requires the payment of a ransom that may or may not lead to the restoration of the encrypted data.

 4. Focus on effective communication

 When working off-site, communication can get tricky.
 Therefore, make sure to regularly ask for employee feedback on how happy they are with the new working reality and use reliable apps that make it easy to stay in touch virtually.
-You can also implement useful collaborative tools that help organise teamwork and allow employees keep track of what colleagues are doing.
+You can also implement useful collaborative tools that help organize teamwork and allow employees keep track of what colleagues are doing.

 As you start integrating new digital solutions, some employees may need thorough guidance and many questions will be posed.
 Answer all of them patiently, explaining the benefits of remote working, and, if possible, set up a dedicated email address where employees can send their queries.

-Your initial efforts to digitise the workplace can be difficult, but it’s well worth the effort.
+Your initial efforts to digitize the workplace can be difficult, but it’s well worth the effort.
 In the months and years to come, flexible workplaces will not only be a competitive advantage that can attract talent, but also a necessity for businesses to survive any future crises.